Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 13 and 22.

-5) A train left Moscow for Petersburg at a speed of 60 km/h, and a second train left Petersburg for Moscow at a speed of 70 km/h.
-Which of the trains will be further from Moscow at the time of the meeting?
+5) A train left Moscow for St. Petersburg at a speed of 60 km/h, and a second train left from St. Petersburg for Moscow at a speed of 70 km/h.
+Which train will be further from Moscow at the time of the meeting?

-6) What is the product of all the digits?
+6) What is the product of all the numbers?

 Answer: 0.

-7) Two dozen times three dozen.
-How many dozens?
+7) Multiply two dozen by three dozen.
+How many dozens will there be?

 Answer: 72.